 Delicious food will be served for dinner and desert.
 We’ll have a door prize raffle with cool items for choosing.
 This always adds fun to the evening.

 NSP Awards will be presented in recognition of Patrollers’ and Patrols’ contributions to the NSP organization.

 Senior OEC is looking for HELP: The program is preparing for the 2017 Senior OEC Emergency Medical Management EXAM on Sunday March 12th at Pat’s Peak.
 The test is a logistical orchestration of volunteers that gather once per year to setup three Senior level OEC Stations.
 We are asking for VOLUNTEERS who can act as patients and for SENIOR level patrollers to act as qualified patroller helpers.
 The event starts early in the morning and should be over by 1:00 PM for the volunteers.
 If you can help, please email the Senior OEC Program Advisor at this link…

 The NH Region will be running an OEC course starting in August of 2017.
 The course will be run at McIntyre Ski Area and open to anyone interested.
 This is the baseline level of first aid needed to become a member of the National Ski Patrol.
 The course will run from August 27th 2017 through November 12th 2017.
 It will be Sundays from approx. 8am to 5pm.

 What a marvelous day we had at King Pine in Madison NH on Sunday January 29th 2017!
 The weather was PERFECT, sun, clouds, warm temps and no wind.
-Jake Jacobsen and I, as Region TE’s, were Lead Instructors for two groups participating … Continue reading

 New Hampshire Region and Eastern Division NSP has opened registration for students looking for Level 1 Avalanche Rescuer certification.
 Every year the two organization team up to take 18 students up to Tuckerman and Huntington Ravines for the three day intensive Avalanche Level 1 Rescuer course.
 The lead instructor, Eric Zaharee, a longtime member of the Mt.
 Washington Volunteer Ski Patrol, is joined by the Eastern Division Avalanche staff and given the mission to promote save travel over hazardous snow covered mountain terrain.
 This course is meant for the general skiing public who frequent back country skiing terrain found around the White Mountains.
 NSP members are offered a discount for attending.
 The course runs from March 17th through the 19th, details can be found on the Calendar, or follow this link to: Mt.
 Washington Avalanche Level 1 Course…